Requests¶

 The Request class¶

-BlackSheep handles requests as instances of blacksheep.Request
+BlackSheep handles requests as instances of the blacksheep.Request class.

 information like the content type of the request.
 Each web request results in

-the creation of a new instance of Request
+the creation of a new instance of Request.

 Reading parameters from the request object¶